Cost & ROI

 What Verification Debt Costs

-The worked example for a 12-person team: rework, review reconstruction and an incident allowance land at one to two engineer salaries per year - every assumption labeled and swappable for your numbers.
+The worked example at 120 AI-assisted changes per month: rework, review reconstruction and an incident allowance land at one to two engineer salaries per year - every assumption labeled and swappable for your numbers.

 Economics